 While every case varies, examples of the types of damages that might be available include compensation for:

 - Damages for wrongful death

 Insurance companies will throw everything they have at getting you to accept less than you deserve.
 They might even try to pin the blame on you.
-Our Fort Lauderdale brain injury attorneys at Hollander Law Firm, P.A. are dedicated to helping accident victims get the money they need to move forward.
+Our Fort Lauderdale brain injury attorneys at Hollander Law Firm Accident Injury Lawyers are dedicated to helping accident victims get the money they need to move forward.